Chris35Wills/Chris35Wills.github.io/_posts/2016-07-26-matplotlib_axis.md

 cax = divider.append_axes("right", size="5%", pad=0.1)
 ```

-As we don;t want a colorbar on this particular subaxis, make stuff on the new axis invisible:
+As we don't want a colorbar on this particular subaxis, make stuff on the new axis invisible:

 ```python
 cax.set_axis_bgcolor('none')